Hours: 8AM-5PM PST

 Restricted Records: No adoption, juvenile, sealed by Judge, expunged or mental health records released

-Contact the Multnomah County Recorder Office if you would like to find vital records, such as birth, death, marriage, divorce, and real estate records.
+Contact the Multnomah County Office of the County Recorder if you would like to find vital records, such as birth, death, marriage, divorce, and real estate records.

 If you would like to obtain a hard copy of a birth, death, marriage, divorce, or other vital record, you can do so by searching for and requesting a vital certificate.
 Vital certificates are official hard copy documents, the same as those used by the United States government.

 Multnomah County is the smallest county in area in Oregon; it is also the most populated.
 Portland is the county seat and its largest city.
 Mill Ends Park in Portland lays claim to being the smallest park in the world—it measures a mere two feet across—it was built as a place to entertain leprechauns and hold snail races on St. Patrick's Day.

 The arts are very active and diverse in the county.
 The Oregon Ballet, the Oregon Symphony, and the Portland Opera are just a few of the cultural venues locals and visitors to the region can enjoy.
 There are also numerous museums, gardens, and concert halls that make the county a desirable destination for children and adults alike.
 The busy arts community is also a draw for aspiring artists and craftspeople, and you'll find their unique and sometimes exotic wares available throughout many of the stores and shopping areas in the county.